 The digestate may also be separated into a solid fraction (45 tonnes) to be land applied, and a liquid fraction (195 tonnes) to be returned the sanitary sewage or directly back to nature.

 Here also, one may be tempted to use the treated wastewater as dilution water for the input feedstock and limit the amount of water consumed and rejected by the process.
-It is possible only if the wastewater plant removes almost all nutrients (salts and ammonia/ammonium) in the water.
+As with wet digestion, it is possible only if the wastewater plant removes almost all nutrients (salts and ammonia/ammonium) in the water.
 Without this removal, there will be a rapid build up of nutrients in the water and this will inhibit and/or kill the anaerobic digestion process.

 Wet versus Dry digestion